 This was also our first stop at a Thousand Trails RV Resort.
 Our first impression is mixed so far.
-The sites were really close together except for a few spots that had about 30' between each on one side, and luckily we got one of those.
-The park was a mix of longer-term RV'ers and short-timers like us.
-When I say longer term I mean they had fixed covers over there cars, storage sheds, and some even had fences with landscaping.
+The sites are really close together except for a few spots that had about 30' between each on one side, and luckily we got one of those.
+The park was a mix of long-term RV'ers and short-timers like us.
+When I say long term, I mean they had fixed covers over there cars, storage sheds, and some even had fences with landscaping.
 Anyways, no big deal there.
 The night we arrived there was also a masquerade party that all of the Thousand Trails guests were invited to attend.
-Once we were set up and situated Lila dressed up in her Slytherin robe and we headed over to the party.
-Lila met a few new kids and we met the new friends mom, and before the evening was over we planned a hike with them.
+Once we were set up and situated, Lila dressed up in her Slytherin robe, and we headed over to the party.
+Lila met a few new kids, we met the new friend's mom, and before the evening was over we planned a hike with them.

-The story of the Riordan family started with one of three brothers, Matt Riordan, who came to Flagstaff in 1884 to be the foreman of the Ayer Lumber Co.
+The Riordan family story started with one of three brothers, Matt Riordan, who came to Flagstaff in 1884 to be the foreman of the Ayer Lumber Co.
 In 1887 Matt bought the mill and invited his two brothers, Timothy and Michael, to help run the mill.
 Timothy and Michael grew to love the lumber industry and Flagstaff.
 Matt wanted out so Timothy and Michael bought the mill from Matt.
-A few years after both Tim and Michael married (to two sisters) they all decided to get involved in Flagstaff and help create the town it is today.
-At one point, they felt the employees of the mill needed better access to medical care so they built a clinic for their employees.
-They also foresaw the need for water year round for the growing city and proposed a dam that would contain surface water about 6 miles away.
+A few years after both Tim and Michael married (to two sisters), they all decided to get involved in Flagstaff and help create the town it is today.
+At one point, they felt the employees of the mill needed better access to medical care, so they built a clinic for their employees.
+They also foresaw the need for water year-round for the growing city and proposed a dam that would contain surface water about 6 miles away.
 This dam created a lake (Lake Mary) that was named after Tim's eldest daughter, Mary.
 If you are interested in more information, check this out.

 On Sunday, we went to Sedona for a hike with our new friends from the Masquerade party.
 The hills, rock features, and colors surrounding Sedona was amazing.
 This hike is called Devils Bridge Trail.
 It was a 4.2 mile round trip hike with an elevation change of 568 ft.